gaplopes/mobkp-instances/README.md

 The instances are stored in the `instances/` directory.
 A more detailed description of the instances is provided in the `instances/README.md` file.

+## Scripts

+The `scripts/` directory contains example scripts to generate instances.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.